dpsframework/dpsframework.org/index.md

-Both releases have been compiled with JAVA and have been verified on the operating systems: Ms-Windows, Apple OS-X and Linux.
+&nbsp;Both releases have been compiled with JAVA and have been verified on the operating systems: Ms-Windows, Apple OS-X and Linux.
 Note that, v1.7 (EUMAS) release allows to deploy DPS-Agents with the CLIPS[^CLIPS] and / or JESS[^JESS] Expert Systems engine on **ARM** architectures (e.g. RaspberryPI[^PI]).